Posts

 Image

-Krishna says, "I shall explain to you Jnana (knowledge) and Vijnana (wisdom).
-When you realise them, nothing more here remains to be known" (7.2).
-This is the path for mind oriented people through knowledge and wisdom.
-Earlier Krishna had given a path to heart oriented (Bhakti) people to "realise all beings in the self; self in all beings and see Him everywhere" (6.29) and nothing more remains to be known once this is known.
-The current scientific conclusion is that something like the 'universe can be created out of nothing'.
-Our expanding universe was created in a Big Bang 13.8 billion years ago.
+K rishna says, “I shall explain jnana (knowledge) and vijnana (wisdom) to you.
+When you realise them, nothing more here remains to be known” (7.2).
+This is the path for mind-oriented people through knowledge and wisdom.
+Earlier Krishna had given a path to heart-oriented ( bhakti ) people to ‘realise all beings in the self; self in all beings and see Him everywhere’ (6.29) and nothing more remains to be known once this is known.
+The current scientific conclusion is that something like ‘the universe evolves out of nothing’.
+Our expanding universe was created in the Big Bang 13.8 billion years ago.
 Citing evidence from Cosmic Microwave Background Radiation (CMBR), it is argued that there was a universe before the present one.
-It is estimated that the universe would spread out very thin but 'the energy of empty space' would create another universe.
-It implies that it's a cyclic process of creation and dissolution.
-This background
+It is estimated that the universe would spread very thin but ‘the energy of empty space’ would create another universe.
+It implies that it’s a cyclic process of creation and dissolution.
+This background helps us to understand when Krishna says...

 127. Learn to Listen, to Learn